ezimuel/php-llm-examples/README.md

-# Examples of using Large Language Models in PHP
+# Examples of using LLM in PHP

 In this repository, I collected some PHP examples about the usage of Generative AI and Large Language Model (LLM) in PHP.